facebookresearch/UnsupervisedDecomposition/README.md

 - Train on variable-length pseudo-decompositions, created using `python pseudoalignment/pseudo_decomp_fasttext.py` (see above).
 - Use a version of the unsupervised stopping criterion which only counts bad decompositions as those with `N<2` sub-questions (as opposed to `N!=2` sub-questions).
 Simply add the flag `--one_to_variable` when training (Unsupervised) Seq2Seq models with `XLM/train.py`.
 - Have the single-hop QA model answer an arbitrary number of sub-questions, instead of a maximum of 2 sub-questions.
 Simply add `--one_to_variable` to the `FLAGS` variable used in the "QA Model Training" section earlier.

+## Data mined from Common Crawl

+Data mined from common crawl using our fasttext classifiers can be found [here](mined_questions.tar.gz)

 ## Citation
 ```